Buffett's Berkshire Hathaway buys P&G's Duracell

 Buffett prefers owning businesses, especially if they are easy to understand and have strong competitive advantages, to the underlying stock.

-Earlier this year, Buffett swapped stock of Phillips 66 (PSX.N) for a unit that makes chemicals for pipelines, and stock of Graham Holdings Co (GHC.N), which once published the Washington Post, for a Miami TV station and other assets.
+Earlier this year, Buffett swapped stock of Phillips 66 for a unit that makes chemicals for pipelines, and stock of Graham Holdings Co, which once published the Washington Post, for a Miami TV station and other assets.

 Buffett has plenty of ammunition to buy more businesses: Berkshire had $62.38 billion in cash as of Sept.
 30.